opencog/opencog/opencog/nlp/relex2logic/README.md

-On the other hand, it's hard to think of how it would do the logic any harm if you just classified all the to-indirect-objects as adverbial modifers . . . ?
+On the other hand, it's hard to think of how it would do the logic any harm if you just classified all the to-indirect-objects as adverbial modifiers . . . ?
 Speaking form the POV of linguistic semantics, the indirect object of a verb gets the thematic role “goal” or “recipient” and, since locations are otherwise usually indicated by adverbial phrases, it probably wouldn't hurt to forget entirely about the idea of